 - Affordable cost for our budget.

-- Bed had to be setup and taken down each day.
+- The bed had to be set up and taken down each day.

-- Bed was difficult for us to climb into.
+- The bed was difficult for us to climb into.

 - It is a tin can – they are made of aluminum.
 The noise during a rainstorm is loud and condensation during cool weather is pretty bad.
 You can tell these campers are made for California, not for Canada.

 - Accessing the larger storage cabinets in the dinette area was a pain.

 - Ours was built during the pandemic and the build quality was not good.
 It leaked during a rainstorm and had other quality issues.

 Before we bought Griego and Chica we had intended to go to Overland Expo West and try one out.
 That plan was canceled when air travel was shut down by the pandemic so we watched Youtube videos and decided to buy one sight unseen.
 Affecting that decision was the growing waiting list for Four Wheel Campers during the pandemic which put the pressure on to get into the queue.
 I am actually not convinced we would have picked up on the issues we had with the camper in a short-term viewing at a dealer or Overland Expo West.
 We likely needed the long-term experience we had to find out it wasn’t the camper for us.
 Fortunately, with the new build wait list reaching over a year during the pandemic, we were able to sell that camper for close to what we paid for it.